ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 Often, instead of storing all the data in a chain, they instead store the hash of where the data is located on a chain.
 This way, the entire chain doesn't need to store all the data, just a hash of where it's located.

-Tools with contract based persistence
+Platforms with contract based persistence:
 - [Filecoin](https://docs.filecoin.io/about-filecoin/what-is-filecoin/)
 - [Skynet](https://siasky.net/)
 - [Stroj](https://storj.io/)